Tell Abyad: Syrian civil war

+On July 21, 2013, the sounds of the minarets suddenly rose from the mosques of Tal Abyad, broadcasting a message calling on Kurdish civilians to leave their homes within a period of “10” minutes, and thus the city witnessed the largest forced displacement process.

-In the June 2015 Tell Abyad Campaign, the town was besieged and in June 2015 taken over by forces of the Euphrates Volcano, the YPG and their allies within the Free Syrian Army.
+In the June 2015 Tell Abyad Campaign against the Islamic State, the town was besieged and in June 2015 taken over by forces of the Euphrates Volcano, the Kurdish YPG and their allies within the Free Syrian Army.